Not every fatality that occurs on the roadway, as tragic as it may be, should result in an arrest or prosecution for vehicular manslaughter.

 Hiring an experienced criminal defense attorney to represent you on these charges as soon after the accident as possible is critical.
 Never make a statement to law enforcement once a criminal investigation begins until after you have spoken with an attorney.

-Our attorneys are familiar with the tactics used during traffic homicide investigations in Florida.
+The attorneys at Sammis Law Firm in downtown Tampa, FL, are familiar with the policies and procedures used during traffic homicide investigations in Florida.

 If you were arrested for Vehicular Homicide (often called “Vehicular Manslaughter” or “Involuntary Manslaughter”) in the greater Tampa Bay area, including Hillsborough County, Pinellas County, Pasco County, or Polk County, then contact an attorney at the Sammis Law Firm to discuss your case.